qcodespp/qcodespp.github.io/docs/source/measure.rst

 and the two axes will be plotted against each other correctly.

-However, **please note that you can just as easily simply measure both parameters as measured elements, let the automatic setpoints be created, and then plot the data manually**.
+However, **note that in the above example, the two oscilloscope parameters were not measured strictly simultaneously, which may or may not be a problem** You can just as easily simply measure both parameters as measured elements, let the automatic setpoints be created, and then plot the data manually.
 This is the recommended way to do it, as it is much less error-prone.